cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 3.7.4 =
+Fixed some cosmetic issues with regards to the blinking status messages Fixed a bug: when a product feed project was disabled one could no longer enable it.
+This has now been solved

+= 3.7.3 =
+On popular demand we fixed some Google Local Products Inventory feed issues: the store code attribute was surrounded with non UTF chars, the sale price effective date contained a slash when no sale date was set.
+Also Google requires it to be a txt file (and not tsv or csv).
+Fixed a bug: the attribute Category (not used for mapping) was empty for variation products.
+This has now been fixed.
+The plugin will use the parent product category for it.

+= 3.7.2 =
+Fixed a minor bug: variation products that did not have parameters in the URL for which the plugin appended Google Analytics and AdTribes parameters the landingpage URL's contained no questionmark before the parameters
+Fixed a bug on the get_gallery_image_ids() call

 = 3.7.1 =
 The 3.7.0 version caused a fatal error upon creation of new feeds.
 This has been solved now.